 For decades, successive governments have been putting ambulances at the bottom of the healthcare cliff, trying to catch some of those who fall off, but barely addressing the underlying issues causing health decline in New Zealand.
 We need to start preventing problems before they happen.

-The Opportunities Party realises that investment in mental health is a crucial part of prevention and evidence shows that prevention is best performed in communities in ways that suit that community, rather than through a one-size-fits-all top-down approach from District Health Boards.
+The Opportunities Party (TOP) realises that investment in mental health is a crucial part of prevention.
+The evidence shows that prevention is best performed in communities in ways that suit that community, rather than through a one-size-fits-all top-down approach.
+TOP would move mental health funding out of District Health Boards and into communities who know what people need.

 More broadly, many of our policies will have a big impact on the underlying issues that determine our physical and mental health.
-We will reduce poverty through our Fair Tax Reform and Thriving Families Solution.
+We will reduce poverty through our UBI and Tax Reform policies.
+We will grow communities through our Early Childhood, Preventative Health and Building Aotearoa policies.
 Our Climate Action Solution and improvements to tenant rights will also ensure people live in warm, dry homes.
 Our Real Deal Cannabis Reform and Real Action on Alcohol will reduce harm from both these drugs, as well as investing money in drug and alcohol rehab and improving mental health.

 Do you like this page?